Image: White House

 The candidates made many disturbed and even almost vomit.
 The American people had to choose from a pantsuit with faulty emails and husband or an orange airhorn who cannot keep his mouth shut with a love for grabbing p***y.
 I know what you are thinking… No, people couldn’t turn to a third-party candidate either, on one side there was a crazy treehugger and on the other was a pothead hippie.

-Biden was a staple for the Democratic Party, a figure to continue the much-loved Barrack Obama’s ideals throughout four more years, but the party took it as a tragedy when Biden refused to run and I, a republican, would of much rather had Biden above any of the pool of candidates we had.
+Biden was a staple for the Democratic Party, a figure to continue the much-loved Barrack Obama’s agenda throughout four more years, but the party took it as a tragedy when Biden refused to run and I, a Republican, would of much rather had Biden above any of the pool of candidates we had.

 For these next four years, the Democratic Party will be in shambles with the GOP-controlled government, but it is a nice thought to think that Biden may run in 2020.
 Recently, Biden announced his thoughts of running in 2020 to go against Trump.
 Biden recently stated in an interview on the Colbert show stating,